ocpddev/oss/README.md

 # File Store Project

-The OSS project is a versatile solution for interacting with multiple cloud storage providers such as Google Cloud Storage, Local File System, and those providers that support the AWS S3 protocol.
+The OSS project is a versatile solution for interacting with multiple cloud storage providers such as Google Cloud Storage and those providers that support the AWS S3 protocol.
 It simplifies and unifies file management across various providers, making it easier to store, retrieve, and manage your files.

 ## Modules